tensorpack/tensorpack/examples/DoReFa-Net/README.md

-This is the official script to load and run pretrained model for the paper:
+This is the official script to train, or run pretrained model for the paper:

 [DoReFa-Net: Training Low Bitwidth Convolutional Neural Networks with Low Bitwidth Gradients](http://arxiv.org/abs/1606.06160), by Zhou et al.

-The provided model is an AlexNet with 1 bit weights, 2 bit activations, trained with 4 bit gradients.
+Training code for SVHN is available.

-Training code available soon.
+The provided pretrained model is an AlexNet with 1 bit weights, 2 bit activations, trained with 4 bit gradients.

 ## Preparation: